xavierforge/nn-zero-to-hero-rust/micrograd/README.md

 }
 ```

-When operations are performed:
-1. **New node creation**: A new `Value` is created with the result
-2. **Parent linking**: The new node stores references to its inputs in `prev`
-3. **Backward function**: A closure is stored that knows how to compute gradients
+This design leverages Rust's trait system to create a seamless user experience:

+1. **Invisible Graph Construction**: Using standard operators (`+`, `*`) automatically builds the computational graph
+2. **Gradient Rules as First-Class Citizens**: Each operation encodes its own differentiation rules
+3. **Closure Capture**: The backward function captures references to all relevant values, creating a persistent link
+4. **Chain Rule Automation**: Gradients are automatically accumulated through the captured structure

-### 3. Unified Operation Pattern
+### 3. Unified Operation Pattern: Generic Programming at Work

-I refactored the code to use a consistent pattern for all operations:
+The implementation uses Rust's powerful generic programming capabilities to create a clean abstraction:

 ```rust
 // For unary operations (like tanh)